 The morning of the wedding dawned bright and fresh, and the atmosphere in Katy’s hotel room was giddy.
 Joined by sister Hannah and best friend Amy, the bridesmaids, Katy was a very relaxed bride to be.
 Ben, her son, joined us briefly along with her mum Cheryl.
 Poor Cheryl.
 At the airport, before even leaving England, she broke her foot.
 The woman was an absolute trooper, and did not let a broken foot keep her off the dancefloor.
 Because of the wheelchair, she turned out to be very good at the limbo.

-The ceremony was held at the medieval St Francis Cloisters, and Katy was radiant as her dad walked her down the aisle where Steve was waiting for her with his best men.
+The ceremony was held at the medieval St Francis Cloisters in Sorrento, and Katy was radiant as her dad walked her down the aisle where Steve was waiting for her with his best men.
 With the help of a translator, they were married to the gentle sound of a string quartet surrounded by the 14th century history and lush foliage.
+A few lucky passing tourists stayed to watch as well!

 After the ceremony, we headed to Hotel Corallo for lunch, and then to the Foreigners’ Club for the reception.
 The Foreigners’ Club is small, but has an open air dancefloor and a stunning view of the ocean.
 It made for a lovely setting for their reception.
 And with the right people, you don’t need a big, impersonal reception venue – their friends and family really know how to throw a celebration.
 I was very happy to be a part of it.
 Because it is a popular venue for destination weddings, we met two other brides on the same night!